Originally published: March 21, 2018

 Financial institutions, life insurance companies and the Land Titles Office may require probate if the deceased person had an asset (account, investment, policy or real estate) in his or her sole name.

 Each financial institution has its own internal policies on how much money can be in an account before they will freeze the account and require the executor to probate the Will.
 These policies range dramatically from one company to the next.
 Chartered banks, for example, have a greater ability than Credit Unions to absorb loss, and their amount might be higher than a Credit Union’s.

 The Land Titles Office will always require probate if the deceased person owned real estate in his or her sole name.

 How much does it cost to probate a Will?

-Costs associated with probating a Will fall into two categories, namely probate fees and legal fees, both of which are percentages of the value of the Inventory of the Estate.
+The cost associated with probating a Will is mainly comprised of legal fees, which are usually calculated as a percentage of the value of the Inventory of the Estate.

 As part of the Request for Probate, the court requires the executor to prepare and submit an Inventory of the Estate, listing: